 What should I check on a motorcycle?

 It’s important to inspect the outside of your bike for damage.
-Also, check your battery, tires, and fluid and fuel levels before your first ride of the year.
+Also, check your battery, tires, fluid, and fuel levels before your first ride of the year.

 How long should I warm up my bike before riding?

 Run your bike for a few minutes before setting off.
-This is to make sure that the fluids in the bike have time to warm up and circulate throughout the bike.
+This is to ensure that the bike fluids have time to warm up and circulate throughout the bike.

 Should you start your motorcycle every day?